xebialabs/blueprints/examples/helloworld/README.md

 ## Hello World example on XL Deploy + Release
-The blueprint creates XL Deploy + Release objects to demonstrate how a simple application can be managed with a Release Template.
-XL Deploy does the provisioning and deployment, while XL Release orchestrates everything.
+The example here is an exercise to help you get started creating blueprints from scratch.

+We'll walk you through the process of creating brand-new XLD Application/Environment/Infrastructure and a XLR Release.
+Once these are working, we'll transform them into blueprints.

+The Hello World example is designed to be simple so you can focus on the end-to-end processes, rather than a complex deployment or release process, making it easier to succeed in the creation of your own blueprint.

 ### Prerequisites
 1. XL Deploy 8.5 or higher
 2. XL Release 8.5 or higher
 3. XL CLI 8.5 or higher
-3. Access to a Linux-based host
+4. Access to a Linux-based host to echo, "Hello World"

-## Overview
-This blueprint is designed to help new users see how to create a blueprint from a small XLD and XLR definitions.

 ## Outline of our Steps
-We're going to follow some steps so we can build a sample blueprint.
+We're going to follow some steps so we can build a sample blueprint for an orchestrated delivery of a "Hello World" example.
 These steps below should take between 30-60 minutes.

-1. We’ll start by creating an environment with an application in XLD.
+1. We’ll start by creating an application and environment in XLD that will print "Hello World" to a console.
-    a.
-Add a SSHD container to XLD as infrastructure.
+    1. Add a SSHD container to XLD as infrastructure.
-    b.
-Create a Dev environment using this infrastructure.
+    2. Create a Dev environment using this infrastructure.
-    c.
-Create a sample "Hello World" application.
+    3. Create an application that prints "Hello World" to a console.
-    d.
-Deploy this application to verify it works.
+    4. Deploy this application to verify it works.
-    e.
-Create a second Environment named Test.
+    5. Add a second environment named "Test."
-2. Next, setup XLR to use what we built in XLD.
+2. Setup XLR to use what we built in XLD.
-    a.
-Create an XLR Release Template with two phases.
+    1. Create an XLR Release Template with two phases.
-    b.
-Add deployments to DEV and TEST.
+    2. Add deployments to DEV and TEST.
-3. Create the blueprints from XLD and XLR.
+3. Create the blueprints from XLD and XLR objects.
-4. Modify these blueprints.
+4. Modify these blueprints to make them re-usable.
 5. Run these blueprints.

-I used Docker containers during my development, and that is why the name “Docker” appears in these examples.

 ## Creating a working XLD environment
 ### Configure Infrastructure
 We’re going to build XLD objects in the order of Infrastructure, Environments, and Application.

-In XL Deploy, Let’s create a new directory with _Infrastructure->New->Directory._ Name this directory as *HelloWorldInfrastructure.* Putting infrastructure in a directory makes it easier to generate the blueprint YAML files because we’ll have two objects to export.
+In XL Deploy, Let’s create a new directory with _Infrastructure->New->Directory._ Name this directory as *HelloWorldInfrastructure.* Putting infrastructure in a directory makes it easier to generate the blueprint YAML files because we’ll create two objects in this directory and exporting the folder and children is convenient.

-Next, let’s add two endpoints where we can run echo commands to the CLI.
-In this exercise, we’re using a Linux host running SSHD.
+Our "Hello World" example assumes a Linux host and the `echo` command.

 Create your first Infrastructure object with _Infrastructure->HelloWorldInfrastructure->New->overthere.SshHost._ These are the details you should use.

 ***
--  ID: ```MyLocalHost-DEV```
+-  ID: `MyLocalHost-DEV`
--  Infrastructure -> ```overthere.SshHost```
+-  Infrastructure -> `overthere.SshHost`
--  Temporary Directory Path: ```/tmp```
+-  Temporary Directory Path: `/tmp`
--  Operating System: ```UNIX```
+-  Operating System: `UNIX`
--  Connection Type: ```SCP```
+-  Connection Type: `SCP`
--  Address: ```172.21.215.81``` (Your value will be different)
+-  Address: `172.21.215.81` (the address of your SSHD-enable host)
--  Port: ```32769``` (normally this is “22” but in my example I’m running a SSHD server locally on a different port)
+-  Port: `22` ("22" is the default SSHD port)
--  Username: ```root```
+-  Username: `root`
--  Password: ```<your password>```
+-  Password: `<your password>`
 ***

 Save and then Test the connection to verify connectivity.
 Duplicate this Infrastructure and name it "MyLocalHost-TEST."